knu/yoursearch/README.md

     Jump instantly to a specified user, search on Twitter, or search using Topsy.

+- GitHub

+    Jump instantly to a specified user or repository, or search for Users, Repositories, Code and Issues.

 ## Author

 Copyright (c) 2014 Akinori MUSHA.